MSKCC-Epi-Bio/bstfun/inst/project_templates/SASgeneral_template_files/readme.md

 ## Symbolic Link to Secure Data
 Not necessary for SAS, but useful in case you want to use R at any point in this project.
 {{symbolic_link}}
+Depending on various arg definitions when calling bstfun::create_bst_project, the symbolic link might have already been created.

 ## Data Version Control
 - Save data in a secure folder on a network drive with a subfolder indicating date data was received.